arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

                 // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();

+                // The name of the Azure Service Bus message property that has the transaction ID.
+                // (default: Transaction-Id).
+                options.TransactionIdPropertyName = "X-Transaction-ID";

                 // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
                 // when the message pump starts/stops (default: CreateOnStart & DeleteOnStop). options.TopicSubscription = TopicSubscription.CreateOnStart | TopicSubscription.DeleteOnStop;